dajat/ws-updates/README.md

 <img src="https://imgur.com/QJzCb2c.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Select Start Connecting and choose the appropiate language.
+Select Start Connecting and choose the appropriate language.
 The more languages that are chosen, the more storage space that is required.
 Please note that this can take at least 30 minutes to complete.
 </p>
 <br />
 <h2>Windows Server Configuration Wizard (cont.)</h2>